What Eats Snakes (Snake Predators)

 6. Hedgehog

-Hedgehogs are small, spiny mammals that are native to Europe, Asia, and Africa.
-These animals are nocturnal and spend most of their time hiding in nests during the day.
+Hedgehogs are small, spiny mammals found in Europe, Asia, and Africa.
+They’re nocturnal, spending most of the day hiding in nests.

 7. Honey Badger

-The honey badger belongs to the mustelid family, which includes other animals such as weasels, otters, and ferrets.
-Honey badgers are native to Africa, the Middle East, and India.
+Honey badgers belong to the mustelid family, which includes weasels, otters, and ferrets.
+They are native to Africa, the Middle East, and India.

-Honey badgers are known to be fearless animals that will eat anything they come across.
-This includes snakes, rodents, birds, and even bee larvae.
-Honey badgers have been known to prey on king cobras.
-They are also omnivores, which means they eat both meat and plants.
+Honey badgers are fearless animals that eat almost anything, such as snakes, rodents, birds, and bee larvae.
+They even prey on king cobras.
+Being omnivores, they consume both meat and plants.

 8. King Cobra

-King cobras are known to be predators of other snakes, including rat snakes, pythons, and even other cobras.
-They will also eat lizards, rodents, and birds.
-King cobras have been known to kill and eat venomous snakes, such as vipers and rattlesnakes.
+King cobras prey on other snakes like rat snakes, pythons, and even other cobras.
+They also eat lizards, rodents, and birds.
+King cobras can kill and eat venomous snakes such as vipers and rattlesnakes.

 9. Secretary Bird

-The secretary bird is a large bird of prey that is native to Africa.
-They are known to eat a variety of prey, including snakes, lizards, rodents, and birds.
+The secretary bird, a large African bird of prey, eats various animals including snakes, lizards, rodents, and birds.

-Stomping on their food with their feet is a common practice among secretary birds.
-They’ve been seen to kill and consume poisonous snakes like cobras and vipers.
-In addition to snakes, they eat arthropods including beetles, wasps, scorpions, and grasshoppers.
+Secretary birds stomp on their food with their feet.
+They’ve killed and eaten poisonous snakes like cobras and vipers.
+Besides snakes, they eat arthropods like beetles, wasps, scorpions, and grasshoppers.

 10. Largemouth Bass

-The largemouth bass is known to eat a variety of small animals, including waterbirds, bats,frogs, crawfish, and hatchlings of turtles and alligators. they use their sense of smell, vibration, sight and hearing to attack and eat their prey.
+The largemouth bass eats small animals such as waterbirds, bats, frogs, crawfish, and young turtles and alligators.
+They rely on their sense of smell, vibration, sight, and hearing to hunt and capture prey.